IuvenisSapiens/ComfyUI_MiniCPM-V-2_6-int4/README.md

 This is an implementation of [MiniCPM-V-2_6-int4](https://github.com/OpenBMB/MiniCPM-V) by [ComfyUI](https://github.com/comfyanonymous/ComfyUI), including support for text-based queries, video queries, single-image queries, and multi-image queries to generate captions or responses.

+---

+## Recent Updates

+- Added `keep_model_loaded` parameter

+By default, this parameter is set to False, which indicates that the model will be unloaded from GPU memory after each prediction is made.

+However, if set to True, the model will remain loaded in GPU memory.
+This is particularly useful when multiple predictions with the same model are needed, eliminating the need to reload it between uses.

+- Added `seed` parameter

+This parameter enables the setting of a random seed for the purpose of ensuring reproducibility in results.

+---

 ## Basic Workflow

 - **Text-based Query**: Users can submit textual queries to request information or generate descriptions.
 For instance, a user might input a description like "What is the meaning of life?"